studentmediene/RadioRevolt-API/README.md

 * Pull requests to master has to pass on Circle (tests), and must be approved through the GitHub review system.

 ### Branch naming strategy
-The project has a strategy for what to name our branches, so that changes in them are easily traceable to user stories and issues in our issue tracking system JIRA.
+The project has a strategy for what to name our branches, so that changes in them are easily traceable to issues here on GitHub.
 Another reason for having a naming strategy is that it makes it easy to find distinct types of proposed changes, as well as what's being worked on.

-Name your branches in the following way, where `RR-num` is a task ID on JIRA:
+Name your branches in the following way, where `num` is a issue ID on GitHub:

-* If it's a feature (new functionality) name the branch `feature/RR-num`.
+* If it's a feature (new functionality) name the branch `feature/num`.
-* If it's a bugfix name the branch `bugfix/RR-num`.
+* If it's a bugfix name the branch `bugfix/num`.
-* If it's a technical task, name the branch `tech/RR-num`
+* If it's a technical task, name the branch `tech/num`

 ## Setup
 ### Database